BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ## How Things Break

-The worst thing about this is that code written with the assumption that class attributes are just default initialization values seems to work most of the time, especially for simple situations like the one I encountered.
+The worst thing about this is that code written with the assumption that class attributes are just default initialization values seems to work most of the time for simple situations like the one I encountered.
 The code passes its tests, so how can I call it "wrong?"

 The problem occurs when you're least expecting it.
 Here is just one configuration that produces a surprise: